njoanc/Triangle/README.md

 ## Description

-This is the simple example of javascrip Triangle
+This is the simple example of javaScript Triangle

 ## BDD